fredrikv/alwork-bash/README.md

 alwork-bash
 ===========

-Alwork-bash is a bash script that helps users to focus on their daily work by blocking specified web addresses a limited amount of time.
+Alwork-bash is a bash script that helps users to focus on their daily work by blocking specified web addresses for a limited amount of time.

 The script supports public humiliation by sending an email to a friend if the blocking is cancelled before the specified amount of time.